Ringier: Developments since 2015

-As of 1 May 2016, the two Ringier titles in Germany – Cicero and Monopol – were transferred to Christoph Schwennicke and Alexander Marguier in a management buyout.
+In May 2016, the two Ringier titles in Germany – Cicero and Monopol – were transferred to Christoph Schwennicke and Alexander Marguier in a management buyout.
 With this move, Ringier once again withdrew from the German market.

 From January 2006 to March 2022, former German Chancellor Gerhard Schröder advised the company.
 After Russia's invasion of Ukraine in February 2022, Schröder faced increasing national and international pressure due to his proximity to President Vladimir Putin.
 In early March 2022, Ringier ended Schröder's advisory role.

-On 4 April 2016, the joint sales and marketing organisation from Ringier, Swisscom and Swiss Broadcasting Corporation began operations under the name Admeira.
+In April 2016, the joint sales and marketing organisation from Ringier, Swisscom and Swiss Broadcasting Corporation began operations under the name Admeira.
 The project was first launched on 17 August 2015, and Marc Walder was among its initiators.
 The venture's objective of keeping more digital advertising funds in Switzerland was met with criticism from competitors.
 The goals of this joint operation were not met.
 After the Swiss Broadcasting Corporation had already left this venture, Swisscom decided to leave as well, selling their interest in Admeira to Ringier.
 Therefore, Admeira became a wholly owned subsidiary of Ringier in 2020 concentrating on TV advertising.

-In February 2020, Ringier announced that Mobiliar had acquired a 25% stake in the company.
+In February 2020, Ringier announced that La Mobilière had acquired a 25% stake in the company.

 In 2021, Ringier, together with TX Group, founded the joint venture OneLog.
 In late December 2022, CH Media and NZZ joined OneLog.

 In 2022, Ringier Sports Media Group was created as a sports media division.

 Company structure

 Ringier AG is owned by the families of Michael Ringier and Evelyn Lingg-Ringier.
-Michael Ringier is the Chairman of the Board of Directors of the company.
+Michael Ringier is the chairman of the Board of Directors of the company.
 Since 2012, Marc Walder has been the CEO of Ringier AG.
-He is a minority shareholder in the company, together with the Swiss insurer Mobiliar.
+He is a minority shareholder in the company, together with the Swiss insurer La Mobilière.

-In 2023, Ringier generated a revenue of CHF 918.9 million and employed 6,571 people.
+In 2023, Ringier generated revenue of CHF 918.9 million and employed 6,571 people.

 As of 2024, the media company has over 140 subsidiaries in Europe.
 Additionally, Ringier has subsidiaries in Africa.